 Italian: Stir 3 Tbs. pesto and 1 c. cooked pasta into the finished soup.

 Mexican: Use black legumes and add 1/2 tsp. red-pepper flakes and 2 tsp. cumin with tomato paste.

 Get Chunky: Add a carrot, a diced potato and a head of shredded savoy cabbage to the vegetables.

-And for another great legume soup recipe and additional information, check out this site;
+And for another great legume soup recipe and more information.

 Hearty Navy Bean Soup

 1 lb. dried navy beans, rinsed*